November 8, 7:30pm

-A group of youths and nymphs celebrate their carefree life and the joys of nature.
-Among their number is Galatea, who cannot join in their happiness as she is separated from her love Acis.
+A group of students celebrate their carefree life and the joys of nature.
+Among them is Galatea, who cannot focus on painting as she is separated from her love, Acis.
 She attempts to persuade the birds to cease their cheerful song as they awaken her desire for him.

-Elsewhere, Acis is seeking his Galatea.
-His friend Damon tries to persuade him to abandon his search and join his fellows in their celebrations.
-But Acis now sees Galatea and and praises her beauty.
-The two are reunited and declare their love for each other.
+Meanwhile, Acis is seeking Galatea.
+His friend Damon tries to persuade him to abandon his search and join his friends in their fun.
+But Acis finds a portrait of Galatea and praises her beauty.
+The two are united and declare their love for each other.

 But their happiness is short-lived.
-The giant Polyphemus comes stalking through the forest, intent on having Galatea for himself, but she rejects his advances.
-Damon advises Polyphemus to be more gentle in his wooing.
-But Acis leaps to Galatea’s defence.
-Damon once more reminds him that love is fleeting, but Galatea interrupts him and declares her constancy to Acis.
+The teacher Polyphemus comes stalking through the studio, intent on having Galatea for himself, but she rejects his advances, so he destroys her portrait.
+Damon advises Polyphemus to be more gentle in his actions.
+Acis returns, outraged at the graffiti and leaps to Galatea’s defense.
+Damon gently asks him to consider that actions have consequences, successfully stalling his battle cry.
+Galatea returns and reassures Acis of her love.

 The two now declare their fidelity to each other, but the jealous Polyphemus interrupts them.
-He hurls a rock at Acis and kills him.
+He strikes Acis over the head with a painting of rocks and kills him.

 The young people mourn his death, and are joined in lamentation by Galatea.
-They try to comfort her, and remind her that with her divine powers she can save Acis.
-Galatea summons her powers and transforms the lifeless Acis into a beautiful fountain.
+They try to comfort her, and remind her that with her divine powers she can ‘save’ Acis.
+Galatea summons her focus and immortalizes Acis as a beautiful fountain.